 - Payment of your plusvalia tax.

-- Calculation and serving your capital gain tax return.
+- Calculation and application for remboursement of your capital gain tax.

 Please contact us to make an appointment.